Shalloch-on-Minnoch Walk

 Between Craigmasheenie and

-Shalloch-on-Minnoch is a deeper valley than
+Shalloch-on-Minnoch is a deeper drop than

-it looked from the car park, so much for the
+it looked from the car park, so much for

-but noticed some cliffs on that route.
-I
+lochs but noticed some cliffs on that

-onto the ridge when above the cliffs.
+image then over onto the ridge when above

 |